 - Asset based funding

-One can even avail long term loans by pledging their assets, mainly land and property.
+One can even avail long term loans by pledging their assets, mainly land and property (check business loans against property).
 As mentioned earlier, land or property can be pledged as collateral during borrowing external funds.
 You should however ensure that the asset is not pledged for any other loan and that the documentation is in place.
 Also, as a best practice refrain from pledging personal assets for business loans.
 This reduces the risks of losing the asset in case of defaulting repayments.